DimitrieStoica/anotherstoic.github.io/vpc.md

 - enables the routing using each other VPC's private IP address -> no overlapping IP address ranges
 - there is no single point of failure or network bandwidth bottleneck between the VPCs

+> expiry time for an unaccepted VPC peering connection request is 1 week (168 hours)

 ## VPN Connectivity ##
 - a VPN connection refers to the connection between your VPC and your own network

 > Virtual Private Gateway: the anchor on the AWS side of the VPN connection

+> if a VPN connection have been compromised, you can change the IKE preshared key

+> VPN connection-hours are billed for any time your VPN connections are in the "available" state

 ### Corporate or home network to Amazon VPC ###
 - extend network to AWS -> use AWS services seamlessly